 Bugyard is among the best bug tracking software that harnesses the power of visual feedback that helps developers and designers alike.
 Without such tools, it becomes way too difficult to meet the requirements as well as the expectation of your clients.

-Bugyard also provides auto-reporting features that take away redundancies of having to enter bug information to reports.
+Bugyard also provides auto-reporting features that take away the redundancies of having to enter bug information into reports.
 Plus, it enables your clients to provide feedback live on your website.
 This enables you to get rid of never-ending email threads.

 - Get visual feedback from teammates and clients directly on your website.